ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 In the :ref:`ansible_community_guide` you can find how to:

 * Subscribe to the Mailing Lists - We suggest "Ansible Development List" and "Ansible Announce list"
-* ``#ansible-devel`` - We have found that communicating on the IRC channel, ``#ansible-devel`` on `libera.chat's <https://libera.chat/>`_ IRC network works best for developers so we can have an interactive dialogue.
+* ``#ansible-devel`` - We have found that communicating on the ``#ansible-devel`` chat channel (using Matrix at ansible.im or using IRC at `irc.libera.chat <https://libera.chat/>`_) works best for developers so we can have an interactive dialogue.
-* IRC meetings - Join the various weekly IRC meetings `meeting schedule and agenda page <https://github.com/ansible/community/blob/master/meetings/README.md>`_
+* Working group and other chat channel meetings - Join the various weekly meetings `meeting schedule and agenda page <https://github.com/ansible/community/blob/master/meetings/README.md>`_

 Required files
 ==============